Errors

 Sinch uses conventional HTTP codes to indicate the success or failure of an API request.

 Generally, a 2xx code indicates success.
+3xx codes are essential part of data verification process.
 Codes in the 4xx range indicate an error that failed because of information you provided in the request (authentication failed, a required field was missing, or some other parameter was invalid are all examples).
 Codes in the 5xx range are rare errors on the Sinch servers that you as a developer usually can't do anything about.

-In addition to the standard HTTP codes, we provide a Message field to help you understand in plain text what went wrong.
+In addition to the error codes, we provide a Message field to help you understand in plain text what went wrong.

 errorCode